Bidar district: Medicinal Plant Conservation Area

 In Karpakpalli village of Humnabad taluk, a Medicinal Plant Conservation Area (MPCA) has been established.
 It is a part of Saidapur Reserve forest.
 Situated at an altitude of 600–700 meters, the MPCA is spread over about 150 ha.
 The terrain is undulating and the vegetation is the dry deciduous scrub type.
 It is the northernmost member of the Medicinal Plants Conservation Network established by the Karnataka forest department and the Foundation for Revitalization of Local Health Traditions (FRLHT) jointly.
 The uniqueness of the MPCA is characterized by representation of the medicinal flora of the driest regions of southern India.

 The vegetation is the dry deciduous scrub type, with most of it being stunted due to harsh climatic and edaphic factors.
 The terrain is criss-crossed by a few small seasonal streams, which go dry soon after the monsoon.
-The MPCA offers a tapestry of about 289 species of flowering plants.
+The MPCA contains about 289 species of flowering plants.
 Common tree species in the drier parts are Albizzia amara, Madhuca latifolia, Buchnania lanzan, Butea frondosa, Ficus bengalensis and Wrightia spp.
 Along the nullahs occur Terminalia arjuna and Syzigium spp.
 Shrubs include Gymnosporia, Ixora, Nyctanthes arbor-tristis and Nizyphus oenopia.

 Overall about 193 medicinal plant species area found in the MPCA.
 It is home to highly endangered species Pterocarpus santalinus the Rakta chandana and Gloriosa superba.
 The most important are Hollorhina antidyssentrica and Santalum album.
 The presence of large number of medicinal plant species has helped the locals to take the advice of Nati vaidyas in the surrounding villages in case of any health problem.
 It is home to highly endangered species of Pterocarpus santalinus, the Rakta chandana and Gloriosa superba.

 The area being highly valuable to the locals for medicinal plants a, local initiative to protect the highly valuable plant species in Karpakpally MPCA with active participation of the local villagers is also underway.
 An NGO, Kriyasheela Geleyaru, is involved in organizing local children and women disseminating knowledge about the locally available medicinal plants and the need to protect the ecosystem.